Can sub-GeV dark matter coherently scatter on the electrons in the Atom?: Coherent scattering of the electron in an atom

-In order to show the differences, we show the form factor $F(q)$ for Hydrogen, Germanium and Xenon in the left panel of the Fig.~\ref{fig3:fq} in which the Hydrogen form factor is calculated analytically from Schr\"odinger Equation, and the other two are calculated by RHF.
-The corresponding momentum of inverse Bohr radius $1/a_0$ is shown in dash line in the panel.
+In order to show the differences, we show the form factor $F(q)$ for Hydrogen, Germanium and Xenon atoms in Fig.~\ref{fig3:fq}, in which the Hydrogen form factor is calculated analytically from Schr\"odinger Equation, and the other two are calculated by RHF.
+The corresponding momentum of inverse Bohr radius $1/a_0$ is shown in dash vertical line in the panel.
 Note that all the form factors are normalized to 1 at zero momentum transfer $q=0$ for the comparison.
-The form factor of Hydrogen is a dipole form, and it decrease with the momentum transfer $q$ outside $1/a_0$ very quickly.
-As for the Germanium and Xenon of which the radii are about four times Bohr radius, contrary to the common sense, the $F(q)$ do not decrease at the border of inverse radius.
+The form factor of Hydrogen is a ``Dipole" form, and it decreases with the momentum transfer $q$ outside $1/a_0$ very quickly.
+As for the Germanium (125pm)~\cite{doi:10.1063/1.1712084} and Xenon (108pm) of which the radii are at the order of Bohr radius, contrary to the common sense, the $F(q)$ does not decrease at the border of inverse radius.
 They can maintain a sufficiently large value to the much larger $q\gg 1/a_0$.
-Then how about the shape of the atom?
-Usually physicist use following three kinds of the shapes to describe an atom with specific size $r_0$.\cite{Chu:2020,Wenyu:2021}\\

-In above table, the middle column is the root-mean-square of the atom.
-The corresponding form factor $F(q)$ of the these three shapes together with the RHF result for Xenon are shown in the right panel of the Fig.~\ref{fig3:fq} in which $r_0=4a_0$.
-The orange shade in the panel shows the interval of momentum transfer $q$ for the detection of light dark matter which will be talked in the next section.
-We can see that the factors of the ordinary shapes decrease very quickly with $q$, but the RHF form factor implies a non-trivial shape of the atom.

-A slowly decreasing form factor at a typical momentum $q_0$ does not imply that radius of the atom at the order of $1/q_0$.
-Take a tophat distribution in the momentum space as an example
+This is very important point of this work, the large $F(q)$ at the large momentum transfer can significantly enhance the rate of the recoils of the electron cloud.
+Before going to the detail, we show other atomic form factor in the literature.